sampwhite/dynamicruntime/core/src/main/resources/md/DynamicType.md

  * *required* - A non-empty value is required for this field.
  * *disabled* - The field is disabled and treated as if it were not present.
 For example, if one type extends another, the extending type can redeclare a field as disabled to remove that field from the type.
+ * *sortRank* - A value that specifies which fields should be sorted before other fields in the list of fields.
+ This is usually only explicitly set when two field lists are being merged with each other.
+ The default sort is to keep the original field order that was used when the type was created with merged in fields being appended to existing fields.
+But sometimes it is useful to control the sort order so that certain fields (particularly protocol fields) come either earlier or later in the list.
+Also, when the schema is used as a choice list, it can be used to control how new entries get merged in with the existing entries.
+The *sortRank* is of particular interest to *DnBuilder* functions which want to make sure that their created types have the fields in the order they desire.
+The default sort rank of a field is 100.
  * *&lt;other&gt;* - Other attributes of the field definition, though in general, unlike with DnType, the attributes here should be relatively simple.